The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 University Church of St Mary’s

-Now, I’m not going to lie… climbing to the top of medieval churches is my least favourite thing to do and this one is no exception.
+Now, we won’t lie… climbing to the top of medieval churches strikes fear into our hearts, favourite thing to do and this one is no exception.
 The steep winding stairs that take you to the top of the tower are vaguely terrifying, particularly on the way down.

 That said, the views are absolutely spectacular – you can walk around all four sides for four completely different but equally mesmerising panoramas.